What Social Media Use Do People Regret? An Analysis of 34K Smartphone Screenshots with Multimodal LLM

 \subsection{Using Screenshots and Multimodal Large Language Model to Understand Phone-Use Behavior}

-In this study, we introduced a novel method to analyze fine-grained phone-use behavior through passive screenshot collection and automatic analysis using multimodal large language model.
-We showed that this method achieved substantial agreement (a Cohen's Kappa of 0.74 and 79\% raw percentage agreement) with human consensus labels, an accuracy of 79.5\%, and a weighted average F1 score of 79.7\%.
+In this study, we introduced a novel method to analyze fine-grained phone-use behavior through passive screenshot collection and automatic analysis using an MLLM.
+We showed that this method achieved a substantial agreement (a Cohen's Kappa of 0.736) with human consensus labels, an accuracy of 79.5\%, and a weighted average F1 score of 79.7\%.
 Compared to previous methods that similarly analyzed fine-grained behaviors on social media platforms using the Android Accessibility API (e.g., \cite{cho2021, orzikulova2023}), our approach has a few advantages.
 First, our approach does not require access to an app's UI structure during data collection and therefore does not require a strict rule-based mechanism to determine the feature that the user is interacting with.
-Second, our approach is more robust against app updates and can be applied to a wide range of apps more easily by simply changing the prompt to MLLM.
+Second, our approach is more robust against app updates and can be applied to a wide range of apps more easily by simply changing the prompt to LLM.
 However, one limitation of our approach compared to using the Accessibility API is that LLM performance can degrade when certain categories share similar visual features with one another.
 For example, in this study, the LLM classification performance for viewing shared content from friends was much lower than for other categories.
 In this study, we employed zero-shot chain-of-thought prompting when using an MLLM.
 It would be valuable for future work to explore other ways to leverage MLLMs to improve the classification performance, potentially through few-shot chain-of-thought prompting~\cite{chain-of-thought} and vision fine-tuning~\cite{openai2024vision}.